cachtayl/viewport-webGL/README.md

 # viewport-webGL 5/23/21

 <div>
-    <h3>Description:</h3> <p>This project can render customizable cylinders,
+    <h3>Description:</h3> <p>This project is a barebones 3D modeling viewport that can run on your browser using WebGL.
-    cubes, and spheres in real time.
+    It's capabilities include rendering customizable cylinders, cubes, and spheres in real time.
     The user's abilities range from assigning object's RGB color, changing between rendering modes, toggling lights in the scene, being able to manipulate the objects with translating, rotating, and scaling in the xyz axes, moving the camera, and choosing what kind of projection.</p>